jackiescanlon/duckietown/README.txt

 Our code for obstacle avoidance is in: duckietown/catkin_ws/src/aruco_tags

-Our code for mission planning is here: duckietown/catkin_ws/src/navigation
+Our code for mission planning is in: duckietown/catkin_ws/src/navigation